ardanlabs/gotraining/topics/methods/README.md

 * Methods are functions that contain a receiver value.
 * Receivers bind a method to a type and can be value or pointers.
 * Methods are called against values and pointers, not packages.
-* Go support function and method variables.
+* Go supports function and method variables.

 ## Links